brownsys/zookeeper-benchmark/README.md

 During the benchmark, the current rate of request processing is recorded at a configurable intermediate interval to one file per operation: READ.dat, SETSINGLE.dat, CREATE.dat, SETMULTI.dat, and DELETE.dat.
-Additional output is recorded to the log file zk-benchmark.log.
+Additional output is recorded to the log file zk-benchmark.log, including the output of the ZooKeeper `stat` command after every test (`srst` is run before each test to reset the statistics).
 Some messages are also displayed on the console, all of which can be adjusted via the log4j.properties file.

 ## Build and Usage Instructions